Best Raspberry Pi Kits for Retro Gaming (2025 Buyer’s Guide)

 4. Argon ONE M.2 Case Kit with Pi 4 – $105

-Argon ONE M.2 aluminum case for Raspberry Pi 4
+Argon ONE M.2 aluminum case with M.2 SSD support and active cooling for Raspberry Pi 4

 Unique Feature: M.2 SSD support for lightning-fast game loading and massive storage capacity